mhilmyh/ta-daming/README.md

 python runner.py
 ```

 We can see in stdout about the details.
+And also, remember that the value of constant.TIME must be equal to the number of row in dataframe.
+Unless you dont want to plot the real data result.

 ### Model Detail